Konna Koi no Hanashi: Kaori Fujimura

 Kaori is everything the other women in Harashima's life are not.
 She's modest, selfless and poor, which makes her very attractive to him.
 Despite her rough start in life, she has come through and tried her best to make something of herself.
 She finds that she can relate well to Harashima because of how much they have in common, e.g., they are both orphans.
 When Kaori was quite young, she was in love with a man who she was going to marry, but he has cheated on her leaving her heartbroken.
 Kaori took a job at the Harashima main store because it brought her so much joy as a child; looking at the beautiful displays made her want to create them when she grew up so she could bring the same amount of joy to other poor children.
 Her over-protective sister, who always reminds Kaori of her habit of trusting people to easily, scolds Kaori often.
 Kaori falls deeply in love with Harashima, as he does with her but they find it hard to be accepted by their friends and families as they belong to different classes in society.
 She's twenty-three-years old and lives with her elder sister, Misao.
+Although she only live with her sister, Kaori and her sister Misao had a close relationship with Konosuke and his son Shinpei and at somepoint Kaori acted as Shinpei surrogate sister, such as going out together with Shinpei to amusement park, helping Shinpei doing his homework and even sharing each other about their feelings and thought.